amiv-eth/amivtex/README.md

 To use this font, [XeLaTex](https://de.wikipedia.org/wiki/XeTeX) must be used.
-On Linux TexLive includes XeLaTeX, MikTex on Windows as well.
+On Linux, TexLive includes XeLaTeX, MiKTeX on Windows as well.

 ### Linux